Script / Screenplay

 (Jon sets aside rake.
 APPROACHES Jessie.
 Points to FENCE.)

-(Jon) (Pointing) See that?
+(Jon) (Pointing)

-I got from a kayak factory in
+from a kayak factory in

 (Jesse) reaction shot - chuckles